ksy141/openmscg/docs/source/basics.rst

     --pair model=BSpline,type=A:B,min=3.0,max=8.0,resolution=0.2

-The rumtime argument is followed by multiple ``key-value`` attributes separated by commas.
+The runtime argument is followed by multiple ``key-value`` attributes separated by commas.
 Two attributes are mandatory:

 * **model**: define the functional form.
 Currently only `BSpline` is allowed, but more functional types will be supported in the future.
 * **type**: name that is used to specify the targeted interaction types to be optimized.
 In the example above, `A:B` indicates a pair interaction between atoms of type `A` and `B`.